ytechie/rv-iot/README.md

 * Monitor the climate while we're away from our pets
 * Monitor the battery level while in storage (note: be sure to have a way to keep the Pi powered and your batteries topped off)

+I'm working on a couple of different techniques for storing/accessing in the cloud, but I also have a working prototype of Influx and Grafana installed on the Pi itself.
+I can then access it all in remote locations, and use WireGuard to access remotely.

 ## Quick Setup

 1. Flash your Raspberry Pi 3/4 with the [Raspberry Pi Imager](https://www.raspberrypi.org/software/)